 This page contains information about visiting Bolam Lake Country Park

-dramatic views.
+landscapes and dramatic views.
 It has lakeside, woodland and open

-grassed areas for all to enjoy with the attractive lakeside walk being
+grassed areas for all to enjoy with the attractive lakeside walk

-special, including red squirrel, roe deer, great spotted
+Bolam Lake so special, including red squirrel, roe deer, great

 The visitor centre

-information and sells a range of gifts, books and maps.
-The
+shop has local information and sells a range of gifts, books and

 November.
 From December to Easter it is open from 10.30am but